bruab/bruab.github.io/how-i-use-convertkit.md

 At the time of writing, 9 emails delivered on Mondays, each containing a chapter of the book.

 Todo: create an email opt-in :)

+---

+If you've read this far, you've probably either got questions or advice for me.
+I'd love to hear either.
+Just hit Reply on any email I've sent you.
+(If I've never sent you an email, sign up below :)